 Another important aspect of cyber security in hospitality is securing the hotel or restaurant’s network infrastructure.

-This includes implementing firewalls, intrusion detection systems, and encryption protocols to prevent unauthorised access to the network and ensure the integrity of data transmission.
+This includes implementing firewalls, intrusion detection systems, and encryption protocols to prevent unauthorized access to the network and ensure the integrity of data transmission.

 The cost of cyber attacks on hotels and restaurants